WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 of _built-in objects_ extend it too - it's not just for elements.
 Global like `window` and `document` also extend from `EventTarget`.
 A single browser session can send hundreds of events during a typical web page session.
 For example almost all elements will dispatch events for mouse movement and clicks, key presses, touch events (if your device has a touch screen) and more.
-These events provide a safe, scalable, and uniform way for developers to write interactive apps.
+These make for a safe, scalable, and uniform way for developers to write interactive apps.

 To make a subclass of `EventTarget` you'll need to make your class `extends EventTarget` (or it can `extends` another class that itself extends `EventTarget`).
 Here's an example of a timer class that extends `EventTarget`: